Last updated Nov 21, 2023

 Make an API call

-Modify your app’s code to call the Confluence REST API that gets the comments on a page.
-You’ll use the returned array to count the number of comments and write it to the Forge logs.
-You’ll use the Product Fetch API in the runtime to make the REST call.
-The runtime API simplifies some operations, including HTTP calls.
+Modify your app’s code to call the Confluence REST API that gets the footer comments on a page.
+You’ll use the returned array to count the number of footer comments and write it to the logs in your browser console.

 1